evocert/kweexamples/src/api_basic/README.md

 Rudimentary xml parsing is provided via <a href="https://github.com/ershov-konst/dom-parser" target="_blank">ershov-konst/dom-parser</a>.

 The main entry point is `./api/index.js`. `cmd` contains builtin api commands.
-If the api command or commands requested is not found in `cmd, an attempt is made to load it from `./api/cmd`.
+If the api command or commands requested is not found in `cmd`, an attempt is made to load it from `./api/cmd`.

 Command files may respond directly or return a value.
 If the value is not of type `object` it will respond with `text/plain` and the return value in the response body, otherwise `application/json` with the serialized object in the response body.
 If the parameter `outfmt` is set to `xml`, if the return value was an object, it will respond with `application/xml` and the object serialized as `xml` in the response body.